escaparrac/IRL-relay-SRT-RTMP/README.md

 Console will be stuck with the SLS INFO, don't worry about that, we will handle it later.

 ## Check SLS connection
-Now we are going to download Larix Broadcaster or IRL Pro to test our server (whatever app that can stream to SRT servers work).
+Now we are going to download Larix Broadcaster or IRL Pro to test our server or our smartphone (whatever app that can stream to SRT servers work).
+Be sure to be connected to the same network/vpn or have your ports open on your router/service provider.

 ***BEWARE*** If you are using a remote server like Linode or Amazon EC2, you will need to open the ports 8181 and 8282 TPC/UDP so you can connect to the server remotelly.